Jeffrey Hyland

 Jeffrey Jonathon Hyland (c.
 1946 – February 16, 2022) was an American real estate businessman, president of Hilton and Hyland, a real estate firm in Beverly Hills, California, and author.
 He had personally handled several billion dollars in real estate sales.

 Early life

 Hyland was born and raised in Little Holmby in Los Angeles, California.
-He attended Cornell University, but returned to California to surf.
+He attended Cornell University's School of Hotel Administration, but returned to California to surf.
 He graduated from United States International University in San Diego, California.

 Career

 He obtained his broker license on 8 January 1975.

 During his early years in real estate, he became an architectural historian.
 He assisted in the publication of Paul Williams, A Legacy of Style by Karen Hudson and David Gebhard and Wallace Neff's The Romance of Regional Architecture.
 Jeff co-authored The Estates of Beverly Hills (published 1984, republished 1990) and authored the monograph The Legendary Estates of Beverly Hills (Rizzoli).

 He was named “The Gatekeeper of Beverly Hills” by Town & Country and has served as President of the Beverly Hills Board of Realtors, President of the Los Angeles County Boards of Real Estate, and State Director for the California Association of Realtors.
 He recently received the Institute of Classical Architecture and Art's Legacy Award and The Will Rogers Real Estate Lifetime Achievement Award from the City of Beverly Hills.

 Hyland broke the record for the highest sale in Los Angeles history in 2019 with the sale of The Manor for $120 million and then broke the record again with the sale of the late Jerry Perenchio's Chartwell Estate for $150 million.